-Though many wool items are too delicate to machine wash, most wool blankets are actually a blend of wool and another fiber.
+Though many wool items are too delicate to machine wash, most wool blankets are actually a blend of wool and another fiber (often acrylic).
 This allows them to be machine washed successfully on a gentle cycle.
 Here are a few steps to ensure your wool blanket comes out as good as it went in.

 You Will Need:

 - Liquid vegetable glycerin (optional)

 Steps to Clean the Blanket: